Build a complete Project

 force_extension_build:

-Plugins and Apps are automatically detected by Shopware CLI.
+Shopware CLI automatically detects plugins and Apps.
 Custom bundles (classes that extend bundle class from Shopware) cannot be automatically detected as Shopware CLI does not execute any PHP code.
-Therefore you need to add the path of the custom bundle to your project composer.json:
+Therefore, you need to add the path of the custom bundle to your project composer.json:

 {